gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 The little Darpani madman bobbed his head in a grotesque imitation of proper deference, grinning.
 He was missing his front teeth, whether as the price of a spell or from falling drunk off a horse I'm sure I couldn't say.
 "This needs a magician," I said tightly.
-"Not some--- some---"
+"Not some— some—"

 "This one will do what you want done," he interrupted in surprisingly coherent Coriandi.
 "But we begin.
 The moon scratches at the horizon."

 There was nothing for it.
-I would have to trust my fortune to this---this *person*.
+I would have to trust my fortune to this—this *person*.
 Shau Sheu obviously thought he was competent, but still…  The first thing Darpani magicians trade for power is their sanity.
 I read that in a novel when I was a girl, and I'm sure the author wouldn't have written it if it